Online first

 Methods: Narrative review.

 Results: The search yielded 1,300 pieces of advice provided by the community of Facebook groups.
-These were analysed, and their safety and effectiveness were assessed.
+These were analyzed, and their safety and effectiveness were assessed.
 Many different CAM therapies were identified, which were grouped into five categories.

 Conclusions: Currently, searching for information on CAM on Polish-language Facebook groups by breast cancer patients poses a risk of obtaining advice of unproven effectiveness.
 Patients are exposed to suggestions that they should take products that may interact with conventional treatment or that they may be persuaded to give up conventional treatment.
 Cancer care providers should consider the complexity and implications of the unmet need for information and support for breast cancer patients that result in seeking CAM advice on Facebook groups.
-Measures should be taken to ensure that breast cancer patients can find reliable evidence on CAM online in social media.
+Measures should be taken to ensure that breast cancer patients can find reliable evidence on CAM online and on social media.

 Article available in PDF format